How to Fix Drum scratching clothes on Samsung DVE45T3400W (Electric)

 When to Call a Professional

-DIY parts for fixing a scratching drum on the Samsung DVE45T3400W typically run between $10–$60, depending on whether you need drum support rollers, glides, or a new felt seal.
-A professional repair service call generally costs $150–$300 once you factor in labor.
-Tackling this repair yourself can save you $100 or more.
+DIY parts for fixing a scratching drum on the Samsung DVE45T3400W typically range from $10 to $60, depending on whether you need drum support rollers, glides, or a new felt seal.
+A professional repair service call generally costs between $150 and $300 once you factor in labor.
+By tackling this repair yourself, you could save over $100.

 How do I know if the drum seal is causing the scratching on my Samsung DVE45T3400W?